Advertisement

 • Skills

-• Have at least six recommendations.
+• Have at least six recommendations per experience.
 (The person with more recommendations wins in a tie for matching keywords.)

 Some people take advantage of the simplicity of LinkedIn’s search algorithm and do something called keyword packing, which is stuffing keywords into a paragraph as many times as they can.
-Because keyword packing looks horribly ugly, people often stuff keywords into the oldest experiences section in their profile, somewhat out of the way.
+Because keyword packing looks horribly ugly, people often stuff keywords into the oldest experiences section in their profile.
+Yes, their profiles rank, but they’re not really playing fair.
+LinkedIn may start penalizing people who do this, so be forewarned.